elmeunick9/UPBGE-CommunityAddon/documentation/source/api/filter2D.rst

 		gl_FragColor = vec4(1.0); //Or any other vec4 structure.
 	}

 Once you have the shader done, you must create the documentation and specify the initialization values.
 The documentation is writted for ReST for Sphinx.
 The name of the class must be the filename of the shader.
 The class attributes will define the uniforms.
-Attributes defined in ``__init__`` won't be taken as uniforms.
 You can create new methods to use with complex shaders.
 Example:

 .. code-block:: python

 	from filter2D import Filter2D
+	import time

 	class FilterName(Filter2D):
 		"""
 		A filter2D subclass.

-		.. attribute:: variableName
+		.. attribute:: myInteger

 			This does something.

 		[...]
 		"""

+		def __define__(self):
+			from bge import render
+			FilterName.iResolution = [render.getWindowWidth(), render.getWindowHeight()]
+			FilterName.iTime = time.time()

+		def load(self):
+			super().load()
+			self.scene.pre_draw.append(self.update)

+		def unload(self):
+			self.scene.pre_draw.remove(self.update)
+			super.unload()

+		def update():
+			self.iTime = time.time()

+		#You can also use textures stored in a material, but use the __define__ method.
+		myTexture = "cool_cat.jpg"

-		variableName = 0.0
+		myInteger = 8
-		variableNameTwo = 6.182
+		myFloat = 6.182
+		myVector = [10.8, 2.0, 89]
+		myMatrix = [[ 0, 1, 2, 3],
+			    [ 4, 5, 6, 7],
+			    [ 8, 9,10,11],
+			    [12,13,14,15]]
+		[...]

-Additionally you can override the ``__define__`` method in order to use bge on the shader wrapper.
-Do not import the bge API outside this method, or else the UI Panel for custom shaders won't work properly.
+Additionally you can override the ``__define__`` method in order to use BGE on the shader wrapper.
+Do not import the BGE API at the module level, or else the UI Panel for custom shaders won't work properly.
 Uniforms defined inside this method won't appear in the UI Panel.

+Once an uniform is defined as a class method, in order to be modified on real-time it has to be accesed as an object attribute.

 Trublesome